 Due to his amazing skills, the Turkish club invited him to play the basketball league during the 2000-01 season.

-His first game was on January 8, 2004, against the Minnesota Timberwolves.
+Soon after getting some NBA attention, his first game was on January 8, 2004, for Knicks, against the Minnesota Timberwolves.

 Slavko got selected for the NBA in the second round during the year 2003.